XML RSS

 4. Remind them to think out-of-the box.

-5. After 5 minutes begin the activity.
+5. After 5 minutes begin the training game.

 6. You will find many interesting and innovative uses of shoe laces, scarves, ties, hair, the human body (some of them will lie flat on the ground) to make sure that they have made the longest human line.